 The Fund seeks to achieve its investment objective by primarily investing its Net Asset Value in units of a diversified portfolio of Underlying Funds.
-The Fund:

-- (1) may invest up to 25% of its Net Asset Value in units of Underlying Funds that provide exposure to equities issued by companies incorporated anywhere in the world; - (2) may invest up to 90% of its Net Asset Value in units of Underlying Funds which provide an exposure to government or corporate debt securities of Investment Grade and/or non-Investment Grade (for example, treasury bonds, corporate bonds, government bonds, municipal bonds and commercial paper) with a fixed or floating rate and cash, provided that exposure to non-Investment Grade will be limited to maximum 30% of the Net Asset Value of the Fund; - (3) may invest up to 15% of its Net Asset Value in units of Underlying Funds that are managed with absolute return/alternative investment strategies.
+The Fund: (1) may invest up to 45% of its Net Asset Value in units of Underlying Funds that provide exposure to equities issued by companies incorporated anywhere in the world; (2) may invest up to 80% of its Net Asset Value in units of Underlying Funds which provide an exposure to government or corporate debt securities of Investment Grade and/or non-Investment Grade (for example, treasury bonds, corporate bonds, government bonds, municipal bonds and commercial paper) with a fixed or floating rate, provided that exposure to non-Investment Grade will be limited to maximum 30% of the Net Asset Value of the Fund; (3) may invest up to 25% of its Net Asset Value in units of Underlying Funds that are managed with absolute return/alternative investment strategies.
 Absolute return strategies may invest in a broad range of assets including financial derivative instruments, currencies, and assets that may provide the Fund with an indirect exposure to commodities (in accordance with the UCITS Regulations and the Central Bank UCITS Regulations) in seeking to provide an absolute return in all market environments (i.e. generating consistent positive returns that are not necessarily dependent upon continuous rising markets) hence reducing the downside risks of investment.
 The absolute return strategies are subject to strict liquidity, transparency, diversification, regulatory and risk management oversight and requirements.
-Alternative investment strategies are strategies that have a low correlation with fixed income/equity strategies and may provide the Fund with an indirect exposure to commodities via Underlying Funds; and - (4) may invest up to 80% of its Net Asset Value in units of Underlying Funds which provide an exposure to money market instruments, such as certificates of deposit, commercial paper, treasury bills, and banker's acceptances.
-Temporary fluctuations, outside of the Manager's control, from this range may from time to time occur.
+Alternative investment strategies are strategies that have a low correlation with fixed income/equity strategies and may provide the Fund with an indirect exposure to commodities via Underlying Funds; and (4) may invest up to 30% of its Net Asset Value in units of Underlying Funds which provide an exposure to money market instruments, such as certificates of deposit, commercial paper, treasury bills, and banker's acceptances.